prajwalnagaraja07/Udacity-Project-1/README.md

 ## Pipeline comparison
 **Compare the two models and their performance.
 What are the differences in accuracy?
 In architecture?
 If there was a difference, why do you think there was one?**

+When compared to the HyperDrive Model, the model created by AutoML had a marginally superior accuracy, as can be seen in the final Jupyter Notebook.
+MaxAbsScaler, LightGBM, one of AutoML's finest models, had an accuracy of 0.9153, and the HyperDrive Model had an accuracy of 0.9060.
+The HyperDrive architecture was limited to Sci-KitLearn's Logistic Regression.
+Around 20 different models might be evaluated by the AutoML, which has access to a large range of models.
+In comparison to AutoML, HyperDrive is undoubtedly at a disadvantage given that AutoML offers more than 20 models from which to choose during an experiment.

+In order to find the appropriate model architecture, hyperparameters, and features depending on a given dataset and evaluation metric, AutoML employs algorithms.
+Hyperdrive is a tool for adjusting hyperparameters that employs an optimization method to identify the ideal collection of hyperparameters for a predetermined model architecture.
+Both AutoML and hyperdrive are used to optimize machine learning models; however, AutoML is more versatile and can also look for the best model architecture, whilst hyperdrive exclusively focuses on hyperparameter tweaking.

 ## Future work
 Future work might involve enhancing HyperDrive.
 Instead, you could use Bayesian Parameter Sampling, which samples a probability distribution using Markov Chain Monte Carlo techniques.